The Daily Health Coach

 We are so glad you found us!

-This study is a part of a PhD project within the Department of Nutrition & Dietetics at the University of Auckland.
-We are going to be developing a health-promotion programme for young adults on Instagram (and perhaps Tiktok.. and BeReal.. and maybe Snapchat?).
+This study is part of a PhD project within the Department of Nutrition & Dietetics at the University of Auckland.
+We have recently developed a health promotion programme for young women to be delivered on Instagram and TikTok.

 Meet the Team